 Think of typefaces as personality types.
 You know some that are loud and flamboyant, some that are quiet but interesting, and others that are flexible and adapt depending on who they’re with.

 Use these qualities appropriately (in a way that fits the context of your project) and strategically to enhance your design.
 While a typographic hierarchy will organize your design and make it easy to navigate, stylistic choices contribute to a design’s overall mood and are a natural way to create emphasis.

 For example, Duane Smith has included a mix of typefaces on his business card (serif, sans-serif, and a bit of script at the top), using size, color, and boldness to help certain elements (like his name and phone number) stand out.

-It works because the font choices complement each other — they don’t clash, and they aren’t fighting for attention thanks to its clear hierarchy.
-Additionally, uppercase text helps improve visibility for a smaller-sized design like a business card.
+It works because the font choices complement each other.
+They don’t clash, and they aren’t fighting for attention thanks to its clear hierarchy.
+Additionally, the uppercase text helps improve visibility for a smaller-sized design like a business card.